-Use this Preventative and Corrective Action Plan to monitor changes your mentor, or the event Safety Manager (FRC Only) recommends.
+Use this Preventative and Corrective Action Plan to monitor changes your mentor, or the event Safety Manager (FIRST Robotics Competition Only) recommends.

-ID DESC CRIPTION AND ACTION INITIATED CLOSED RESPONSIBLE Shelf able t Action mple) Unsafe placement of shelf in pit placed while standing on stacked crates to be to reach mount area. n: Team implemented procedure to use smaller when assembling and dismantling pit.
+ID DESCRIPTION AND ACTION INITIATED CLOSED RESPONSIBLE 0.1 (Example) Unsafe placement of shelf in pit Shelf placed while standing on stacked crates to be able to reach mount area.
+Action: Team implemented procedure to use small ladder when assembling and dismantling pit.
 01/15/20xx 03/01/20xx Joan Builder